almata/design-resources/README.md

 As a UOC student, you may have free access to some Adobe products.
 However, you may want to consider these good alternatives for your projects.

-* [Axure RP](https://www.axure.com) 🏷 Axure RP 9 is the most powerful way to plan, prototype, and hand off to developers, all without code.
+### Multipurpose

 * [**GIMP**](https://www.gimp.org) 🏷 GIMP is a cross-platform image editor.
 It is free software.
 Whether you are a graphic designer, photographer, illustrator, or scientist, GIMP provides you with sophisticated tools to get your job done.

-* [Gravit Designer](https://www.designer.io) 🏷 Gravit Designer is a free full-featured vector graphic design app that works on ALL platforms.
+### Prototyping

+* [Axure RP](https://www.axure.com) 🏷 Axure RP 9 is the most powerful way to plan, prototype, and hand off to developers, all without code.
 * [InVision](https://www.invisionapp.com) 🏷 The digital product design platform powering the world’s best user experiences.
 * [Justinmind](https://www.justinmind.com) 🏷 All-in-one prototyping tool for web and mobile apps.
 From wireframes to highly interactive prototypes.

+### Vector graphics

+* [Gravit Designer](https://www.designer.io) 🏷 Gravit Designer is a free full-featured vector graphic design app that works on ALL platforms.
 * [Sketch](https://www.sketchapp.com) 🏷 Create, prototype, collaborate and turn your ideas into incredible products with the definitive platform for digital design.
 * [**Vectr**](https://vectr.com) 🏷 Vectr is a free web and desktop cross-platform graphics tool software used to create vector graphics easily and intuitively.